Doctors' stir affects health services in Nagaland | Health

 The Nagaland government has said the PM's statement was made in a political rally and no directive has been given to states.

+The chief secretary said that the state Cabinet will have a meeting soon to deliberate on the NIDA's demand.
+Alam said that all the districts have not been affected by the doctors' agitation.
+The government has not sanctioned their application for casual leave, he said.

-Several organisations are opposed to the demand of NIDA saying increasing the retirement age of doctors would create stagnancy in employment opportunities.
+Several organisations, especially the influential Naga Students Federation, are opposed to the demand of the NIDA saying increasing the retirement age of doctors would create stagnancy in employment opportunities.
+PTI CORR NBS NN NN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)